 A NASA satellite image of Berlin traces the path of the wall in yellow.

 When the Berlin Wall came down in November 1989, it was swift and euphoric.
-In a NewsHour roundtable that year, John Kenneth Galbraith, former U.S. ambassador to India, said the historic development “rises not from economics — after all East Germany is the most prosperous country of the Eastern bloc — I would sense that it comes out of the enormous desire of people to be heard and to participate.
+John Kenneth Galbraith, former U.S. ambassador to India, said on the NewsHour that the historic development “rises not from economics — after all East Germany is the most prosperous country of the Eastern bloc — I would sense that it comes out of the enormous desire of people to be heard and to participate.
 We’re seeing that this is a stronger motivation than many of us in the past have imagined.”

 Historian Michael Beschloss, in a NewsHour interview in 2009 marking the 20th anniversary of the fall of the wall, said, “This is the moment that the Cold War really ended, because, if you look at the rhetoric of presidents and others in the free world during that period, they always said, the central issue that divides East and West is the division of Europe.
 Once you have that changed, that really led to the end of the Cold War.”

 A brick line along the ground shows where the wall, or “Berliner Mauer” in German, once stood.
-Photo by Larisa Epatko
+Photo by Larisa Epatko/PBS NewsHour

 Anna Engelke, correspondent for NDR German radio, said in a 2009 interview that full reunification will occur once Germans no longer differentiate between East and West Germany when describing their own background or that of others — a mindset already taking root in younger generations.